 What is an appropriate target for the maximum amount of debt that the state should expect or encourage its students to take out for higher education?
 Some would say zero; others might set a number comparable to purchasing a new car, another type of common indebtedness.
 One policymaker we interviewed suggested that the amount should be repayable within a few years after graduation, allowing students to enjoy the middle class standard of living that higher education has promised.
+Some would suggest higher levels of debt are still affordable if the benefits of the education are commensurate.

-Given the "new car" benchmark for student debt, \$20,000 (or \$5,000 per year) might be an acceptable maximum for an "affordable" four-year education.
+For purposes of illustration, given a "new car" benchmark for student debt, \$20,000 (or \$5,000 per year) might be an acceptable maximum for an "affordable" four-year education.
 For community college students, it might be less, given their lower odds of graduation and lower average long-term earnings.
-The chart below assumes that community college students in the first half of a 2+2 program would borrow half as much as students at four-year institutions, or \$2,500 per year, for a total debt at graduation of \$15,000.
+The chart below assumes that community college students in the first half of a 2+2 program would have a maximum affordable borrowing level half as high as students at four-year institutions, or \$2,500 per year, for a total debt at graduation of \$15,000.